When you invite the bot to a server, the bot will automatically create a Dashboard for it.

 When Precision is set to Day, the Dashboard will start each day from 0:00 UTC.

 When Precision is set to Hour, the Dashboard adjusts the time of the data to your local time.

-The Home screen is a brief overview of many stats of the server and is the only dashboard page that shows Memberflow (member count of the server over time).
-This is also where the Description and Invite settings are displayed.
+The Overview screen is a brief overview of many stats of the server and is the only dashboard page that shows Members.

 Message & Voice